zwettemaan/CEPSparker/ReadMe.md

 # CEPSparker

-  *** NOTE: THIS PROJECT IS INCOMPLETE.
-USE WITH EXTREME CARE.
-  *** Documentation is highly incomplete.
+  *** Note: this is work-in-progress.
+Documentation is quite incomplete.

 --